-- Pre-school three and four year olds with an IEP are automatically .5 FTE. - Pre-school three and four year olds without an IEP are not counted. - At-risk four year olds are automatically .5 FTE. - Pre-school five year olds with an IEP are automatically 1.0 FTE. - Pre-school five year olds without an IEP are not counted.

-- Kindergarteners without an IEP are automatically .5 FTE - Kindergarteners with an IEP are automatically 1.0 FTE - Grades 1 12, with an IEP are automatically 1.0 FTE, except when also enrolled in a virtual school, See: "Special Ed Students Also Attending Virtual School" on page 11. - Students identified as "concurrently enrolled" computation changes to minutes enrolled divided by 300, rounded to one decimal.
-See "Concurrent High School Enrollment" on page 13.
+- 1. Preschool three and four year olds with an IEP are automatically .5 FTE. - 2.
+Preschool three and four year olds without an IEP are counted (for FTE) but not funded. - 3.
+At-risk four year olds are automatically .5 FTE. - 4.
+Preschool five year olds with an IEP are automatically 1.0 FTE. - 5.
+Preschool five year olds without an IEP are counted (for FTE) but not funded. - 6.
+Kindergarten (for 2017-18) will be based on 2016-17 audited enrollment and students without an IEP are automatically 1.0 FTE if the district offers all day Kindergarten during 2017-18.
+Otherwise, 2017-18 enrollment is based 2016-17 enrollment and each Kindergarten student will count as 0.5 FTE. - 7.
+Kindergarteners with an IEP are automatically 1.0 FTE. - 8.
+Grades 1 12, with an IEP are automatically 1.0 FTE, except when also enrolled in a virtual school, See: "Special Ed Students Also Attending Virtual School" on page 18. - 9.
+Students identified as "concurrently enrolled" computation changes to minutes enrolled divided by 300, rounded to one decimal.
+See "Concurrent High School Enrollment" on page 20.

-Students must have 18 minutes in order for the FTE calculation to generate .1 (18 / 360 = .05 = .1) Students with 17 minutes or less will not be counted.
+Note: Students must have 18 minutes in order for the FTE calculation to generate .1 (18 / 360 = .05 = .1) Students with 17 minutes or less will not be counted.
 (17 / 360 = .047 = 0.0).
 This does not apply to special education students, unless they are also enrolled in a virtual school.

-PART-TIME KINDERGARTEN
+PART-TIME KINDERGARTEN and non-public schools

-In reality there is no such thing as a part-time Kindergarten student as state law makes them all funded at .5.
-However, a situation occurs where a Kindergarten student enrolled at a private school may receive non-special education services from the public school, such as Title I services, and thus is countable by the public school.
+Sometimes a Kindergarten student enrolled at a private school may receive non-special education services from the public school, such as Title I services, and thus is countable by the public school.
 In the past these students had been counted as "Non-graded" in the public school and in Kindergarten in the private school which caused some confusion with KIDS records submitted by each school.
 In order to correct this, any Kindergarten student reported in KIDS with an Accountabilty School that is a private school and with less than 150 minutes will have FTE calculated on minutes enrolled just as any other part-time student.